AckerlyXu/heima/articles/storage/storage-java-hudson-continuous-integration-solution.md

 2. On the **Manage Hudson** page, click **Configure System**.
 3. In the **Microsoft Azure Storage Account Configuration** section:

     a.
-Enter your storage account name, which you can obtain from the [Azure Portal](https://portal.azure.cn).
+Enter your storage account name, which you can obtain from the [Azure Portal preview](https://portal.azure.cn).

     b.
-Enter your storage account key, also obtainable from the [Azure Portal](https://portal.azure.cn).
+Enter your storage account key, also obtainable from the [Azure Portal preview](https://portal.azure.cn).

     c.
 Use the default value for **Blob Service Endpoint URL** if you are using the public Azure cloud.
-If you are using a different Azure cloud, use the endpoint as specified in the [Azure Portal](https://portal.azure.cn) for your storage account.
+If you are using a different Azure cloud, use the endpoint as specified in the [Azure Portal preview](https://portal.azure.cn) for your storage account.

     d.
 Click **Validate storage credentials** to validate your storage account.